JerryI/wljs-docs/docs/frontend/Advanced/Events system/event-generators.md

 EventFire[ev, ..., data];
 ```

-is valid.
-Patterns will be merged.
+The patterns will be merged.
 :::

-## Return value
+## Return Value
-Each handling function can return some value back, that again carries extra information
+Each handler function can return a value, allowing you to pass information back:

 ```mathematica
 EventHandler[ev, Function[Null,